bugphxne/template-storage/README.md

-# Lamplace Storage
+# Template Storage

-Lamplace Storage is a lightweight, high-performance file storage service built with Rust and Actix-web.
+Template Storage is a lightweight, high-performance file storage service built with Rust and Actix-web.
 It provides a simple HTTP API for uploading, managing, and deleting files with built-in path safety mechanisms.

 ## Features